proposal-signals/signal-utils/README.md

 Vitest isn't being used _within_ the package, because we want to exercise the public API, generated types, etc (through package.json#exports and all that).

+## Is this bug free?

+Likely not, code (and tests!) are copied from pre-existing implementations, and those implementations change over time.
+If you find a bug, please file an issue or open a PR, thanks!!

 ## Credits and Inspiration

 This library could not have been developed so quickly without borrowing from existing libraries that already built these patterns.
 This library, signal-utils, is an adaptation and aggregation of utilities found throughout the community.